brickbots/PiFinder/docs/source/quick_start.rst

 Camera Setup
 ------------

 In this step we’ll get the camera ready for use.
 Once you’ve set it, you likely won’t need to adjust it very often.
 The camera has an aperture and focus ring indicated in orange and green below.
+When affixing the lens to the PiFinder make sure you leave the knurled spacer on the camera or the lens will not be able to focus.
+You can see the spacer in the image below.

 .. image:: images/quick_start/cam_adjustments.jpeg